 Although less common, note that both the cluster and tags can be used for placement.
 This would be used if a single cluster contains servers have different properties.

-When a stream is declared as a mirror, it will automatically and asynchronously replicate messages from the origin stream.
+When a stream is configured as a mirror, it will automatically and asynchronously replicate messages from the origin stream.
 There are several options when declaring the mirror configuration.

 Name- Name of the origin stream to source messages from.